nvi-inc/fs-vgos/fs-vgos.md

 ```

 >EH: All devices should be set-up so the operator can ssh into then
-without providing a pasword.
+without providing a password.
 That isn't part of the procedure, but
 maybe should be noted somewhere (other issues?).

 use `<id>=a`, `b`, `c`, or `d` to log into RDBE-`<id>`.